inspec/inspec-aws/docs/resources/aws_ec2_dhcp_options.md

 | netbios_node_types    | The list of NetBIOS node types in the DHCP configuration. |
 | tags                  | The tags of the DHCP options. |

+## Examples

+This resource does not have any examples.

 ## AWS Permissions